aadi-agarwal-silicon/fft-processor-rtl-to-gates/README.md

 ## 📌 Overview
 This project implements an 8-point FFT (Fast Fourier Transform) processor in Verilog and explores how a signal processing algorithm maps to real hardware.

-The design was implemented on FPGA and further analyzed using logic synthesis (Yosys + Sky130), providing insights into hardware complexity, area, and design trade-offs.
+The design was implemented on the Basys 3 FPGA board and further analyzed using logic synthesis (Yosys + Sky130), providing insights into hardware complexity, area, and design trade-offs.

 ## 🏗️ Architecture